django-cms/django-filer/README-Finder.md

 # Django-Filer ("Finder" branch)

 The "Finder" branch of django-filer is a complete rewrite of the original **django-filer** project.
-It is 'work in progress' and not yet ready for production use.
-However, the code is in a state where it can be used for testing and development purposes.

 A rewrite was necessary because the original codebase was not maintainable anymore.
-Please read this [discussion](https://github.com/django-cms/django-filer/discussions/1348) for details on why rewriting this library was necessary.
+Please read this [discussion](https://github.com/django-cms/django-filer/discussions/1348) for details.
 Apart from the maintainability issues, using the File and Folder models was not possible in a multi-tenant environment.
 Extending the file model with a more specialized implementation was possible in theory, but so complicated that apart from the `ImageModel` no other implementations ever have been created.

 ## Less third-party dependencies